I am impatient. Where is the recipe? DOWNLOAD THE RECIPE FROM THIS LINK! I sure hope you’ll read the stuff below too. It could help a LOT.

 Making Thin Crust Pizza, LEAST MESSY:

 Lightly dust your dough ball with flour and then roll it out to size.
-Dock it with a fork, then transfer to a lightly greased perforated pizza pan or pizza screen.
-Build your pizza, bake in a preheated oven, preferably one with a pizza stone.
+Dock it with a fork, then transfer to a perforated pizza pan or pizza screen.
+Build your pizza, bake in a preheated oven, preferably one with a pizza stone (or baking steel if you have the means).

 Making Thin Crust Pizza, SLIGHTLY MORE MESSY: